gueyeb/dealer/README.md

 Dependencies
 -------------

-This application requires:
+This application is using:

-- Ruby 2.2.x (MRI, not JRuby or Rubinius)
+- Ruby 2.3.x (MRI, not JRuby or Rubinius)
 - Rails 4.2.x

 This application is developed and tested with the following: